timchown/address-accountability/draft-chown-address-accountability.md

    option should be ignored.
 A user running the device will need to determine the on-link prefix if they wish to manually configure their own address.

+Not all common operating systems support DHCPv6 for host addressing, Android being the most notable exception.

+## Use a host-based registration protocol

+A current I-D, draft-ietf-dhc-addr-notification, presents a mechanism for hosts to opt-ion to registering their self-generated or statically-configured addresses to a DHCPv6 server.

 ## Use SAVI mechanisms